patrycjabru/AutomaticProgrammer/README.md

 The aim of the game is to think of a program, which is able to transform initial state into final state.

 ### Genetic algorithm
-Genetic algorithm used to solve this game comes from [PonyGE](https://github.com/PonyGE/PonyGE2) application.
+Genetic algorithm used to solve this game comes from [PonyGE](https://github.com/PonyGE/PonyGE2) project.
 It is not a library, so it is not possible to import it.
 The project was cloned into PonyGE2 directory.

 #### Grammar
 There are two types of grammar, which was tested with this algorithm - [full grammar](https://github.com/patrycjabru/AutomaticProgrammer/blob/master/PonyGE2/grammars/cargobot_full.bnf) including conditionals and subprograms, and [simple grammar](https://github.com/patrycjabru/AutomaticProgrammer/blob/master/PonyGE2/grammars/cargobot_simple.bnf) consisting only of one subprogram and arrows.